SmartDataInnovationLab/git_batch/readme.md

 For the best experience the results should be commited after the job is run (this must be done by a user-supplied script, because the receive-hook can not know when the job is finished).
 This way the user can access the results with a simple `git pull`

 Note: the schedule script runs inside the hook, which means that it will be run as the user doing the push; Its output will be part of the output of `git push`, and it has to finish before `git push` can finish.

+Note: we might remove the receive-hook in favor of other CI-Practices in the future

 # dev notes